Alaraajavamma/fastflx1/README.md

 5. Disable annoying volume change sound (blop - blop when change volume) - and add better alarm tone.
 This works now ootb.
 6. If you use finnish layout in squeekboard you will get the ultimate universal layout made by me
 7. Added some cool swipe gestures using lisgd - look below
-8. If you receive call from unknown number you can now easily create new contact.
-Last callers number is automaticly saved to clipboard if you are using dialtone script so just short-press assistant-button and select "Add last caller (or copied number) to contacts".
-It will automagicly opens new contact dialog and pastes the number there - you just need to fill name etc. You can also copy number manually because it will use the default paste function
-9. By default we will enable fingerprint support for sudo commands in terminal and for pkexec

 **Default assistant-button options:**